 Guided tours leave from the gift shop every 20 minutes and lasts approximately an hour.

 15. Go for Brunch at Bloom Restaurant

 Looking for a fantastic place to grab lunch?
 Check out Bloom — a uniquely designed Modern-American restaurant.

 This restaurant serves brunch 5 days a week with a creative food menu, gourmet coffee, and craft cocktails.

 If you are looking for an upscale dining experience for dinner, they serve dinner 3 days a week from Thursday to Saturday.
-Make sure to reserve a table in advance, otherwise you’ll have to wait a long time to get a seat!
+Make sure to reserve a table in advance as this restaurant tends to book up quickly.

 16. Camp on the South Holston Lake